Migrating Image Library from Local Drive to Persistent Volume

 High Availability and Multi-Host Image Library Considerations

-• HA Mode Support: Using a Cinder volume for the image library is fully supported in HA mode, as Cinder provides persistent and shared storage accessible across multiple controller nodes.
+HA Mode Support: Using a blocks storage volume backend for the image library is fully supported in HA mode, as the block storage service provides persistent and shared storage accessible across multiple controller nodes.

-• The Cinder backend ensures centralized image access without needing data synchronization between nodes.
+The persistent storage backend ensures centralized image access without needing data synchronization between nodes.

-• All image library nodes must have access to the Cinder volume and appropriate authentication configured.
+All image library nodes must have access to the persistent storage service and appropriate authentication configured.

 Last updated